tradegecko/docs_old/_posts/2013-02-21-testing-with-oauth2-gem.md

 => { "accounts": [{ "name": "tradegecko", ... }] }
 {% endhighlight %}

 Congratulations!
-You just made your first request to the Tradegecko API.
+You just made your first request to the TradeGecko API.

 ### Request with additional parameters